TABLE OF CONTENTS

 Step 5: Download Spruce and Complete Medical Intake

 What name, gender, and pronouns do I use when I sign up?
+Does my name in Spruce have to match my ID?

 You will have the opportunity to give us both your chosen and legal name (if they are different from each other), gender, and pronouns.
 Since we have to submit your prescriptions and labs using the information on your identification documents, we do need to know this information from you as well.
 We can add a note to your prescription or lab orders with your chosen name or other identifying information to help you feel more comfortable in those spaces.